 Since the investigation was initiated in September 2015, Japan has submitted written comments, participated in public hearings and taken other opportunities to point out that the measures taken by India may violate the WTO Agreement.
-However, since progress for revoking the measure was not evident, Japan requested consultations with India based on the WTO Agreement in December 2016.
+However, since progress for revoking the measure was not evident, Japan requested consultations with India based on the WTO Agreement in December 2016 (DS518).
 Based on the results of the consultations, Japan requested the WTO to conduct a panel hearing on March 9, 2017 and the panel was established on April 3, 2017.

-On 6th November, 2018, the panel circulated a panel report which represented a ruling, upholding most of Japan's claims, that this measure was inconsistent with the WTO Agreement for the following reasons: (1) India failed to sufficiently prove the fact that there was a logical connection between the unforeseen development of the events and the increase in imports based on objective evidence (SG

-Agreement Articles 2.1, 4.2(a) and GATT Article XIX: 1(a)), (2) India failed to appropriately examine the injury factors (i.e., price and profitability) of the domestic industry in determining the "serious injury" to the domestic industry and also failed to determine the injury based on any objective data (SG Agreement Article 4.2(a)).
+On 6th November, 2018, the panel circulated a panel report which represented a ruling, upholding most of Japan's claims, that this measure was inconsistent with the WTO Agreement for the following reasons: (1) India failed to sufficiently prove the fact that there was a logical connection between the unforeseen development of the events and the increase in imports based on objective evidence (SG Agreement Articles 2.1, 4.2(a) and GATT Article XIX: 1(a)), (2) India failed to appropriately examine the injury factors (i.e., price and profitability) of the domestic industry in determining the "serious injury" to the domestic industry and also failed to determine the injury based on any objective data (SG Agreement Article 4.2(a)).
 (3) India failed to make reasoned findings in its determination as to the causal link between the increase in imports and the serious injury to the domestic industry (SG Agreement Article 4.2(b)).
 Further, the panel recommended India to make the safeguard measure consistent with the Agreements to the extent that the measure continues to have any effects, while the measure had been already expired.
-India appealed the panel's judgment on December 14, 2018 and Appellate Body procedures are underway.